mindspore-ai/docs/tutorials/source_en/train_availability/fault_recover.md

 [mindspore.train.CheckpointConfig](https://www.mindspore.cn/docs/en/master/api_python/train/mindspore.train.CheckpointConfig.html) supports configuration based on the number of iterations, with the following main parameters:

 - `save_checkpoint_steps`: indicates how many steps to save a Checkpoint file.
 The default value is 1.
+(When dataset_sink_mode is enabled, this indicates how many epochs elapse between saving each checkpoint file.)
 - `keep_checkpoint_max`: indicates the maximum number of Checkpoint files to be saved.
 The default value is 5.

 If the iteration strategy script ends normally, the Checkpoint file of the last step is saved by default.